 Click here to watch the livestream of this event.
 The Dialogues are open to the public – we invite everyone to join and take part in what will be a very informative online discussion.
 Participants are invited to submit questions to the speakers in real time via the youtube channel’s chat function.
 For information about the Massey Dialogues salon series, click here.

-Keshna Sood is a direct-entry Molecular Genetics PhD Candidate in the Faculty of Medicine.
+Keshna Sood is a Junior Fellow and direct-entry Molecular Genetics PhD Candidate in the Faculty of Medicine.
 Her doctoral research focuses on the development of novel therapeutics (biologics) to modulate cell migration and adhesion in the disease contexts of cancer and fibrosis.
 With an early and keen interest in science at-large, Keshna comes from a diverse background of working in the labs of neuroscience, developmental biology and evolutionary biology where her work gained a publication in Science.
 Keshna is a recipient of the Norman Bethune Award (2018) and Ontario Graduate Scholarship (2018 and 2019), and has won a number of Presentation awards for her strong style of science communication.
 Keshna invests her spare time mentoring young women in STEM and is passionate about science policy and the future commercialization and policy around different biotechnologies.

 Mr. Rana Sarkar was appointed as Consul General of Canada in San Francisco, Silicon Valley in 2017, with accreditation for Northern California and Hawaii.
 He is also a member of Canada’s NAFTA Advisory Council.
 Previously, Mr. Sarkar served as National Director for High Growth Markets at KPMG Canada, and co-chairman of the advisory board at the Munk School of Global Affairs at the University of Toronto.